microsoft/FluidFramework/docs-temp-for-PR/Documentation-Dos-And-Do-Nots.md

 A consistent point of view helps documentation flow nicely.
 And since our docs are aimed at some potential developer or customer, it is nice to address them directly.
+In any given article, "you" should always refer to the same person/reader.
+Don't use "you" to refer to a developer in one paragraph and use it to refer to an end-user or a network admininstrator somewhere else.

 ## Only write about supported functionality